fogbender/b2b-saaskit/README.md

 We're using Drizzle Kit to manage database migrations in B2B SaaS Kit.
 For details on Drizzle, see https://orm.drizzle.team/kit-docs/overview.

-Another popular is [Prisma](https://www.prisma.io/docs/guides/migrate/developing-with-prisma-migrate) - if you'd like to use Prisma instead of Drizzle and need help, please get in touch with us.
+Another popular option is [Prisma](https://www.prisma.io/docs/guides/migrate/developing-with-prisma-migrate) - if you'd like to use Prisma instead of Drizzle and need help, please get in touch with us.

 <details>
 <summary>Click to expand</summary>